Rubesha27/Portfolio_website_SCD/README.md

 21sw041 Yogeeta Lohana
 21sw147 Rizeen Yaseen

 This is our website for SwiftSneaks Website.
-A fictional business brand website wee created.
+A fictional business brand website we created.
 SwiftSneaks is a Sneaker-selling brand.
 We have worked on 6 different branches, with 6 different pages on the website.
 We divided our work based on each page we make for the website.